 My aim in writing this book was to aid people in their prayers for the lost.
 What better way to do so than by spreading out before you all of the scriptural particulars involved in the salvation of a soul.
 By zeroing in on the particulars we cannot help but make our prayers for lost souls more effectual.

 Below you will find 30 days of devotions on prayer for the lost.
 These devotions are taken from my book Praying in the Harvest: How to Pray for the Lost.

 You have the author's permission to print and freely distribute to others this entire manuscript or any portion thereof.
 If you would like to help us continue to offer complimentary resources, like Praying in the Harvest, you can make a tax-deductible donation to "Time For Truth Ministries."
-All contributions should be mailed to: Time For Truth, P. O. Box 811, Townsend, TN 37882.
+To contribute just click the DONATE NOW button below or mail your check of money order to: Time For Truth, P. O. Box 811, Townsend, TN 37882.

 Recommend our website to a friend